-StateImpact Pennsylvania is a collaboration between WITF, WHYY and NPR.
-Reporters Marie Cusick and Susan Phillips will cover the fiscal and environmental impact of Pennsylvania’s booming energy economy, with a focus on Marcellus Shale drilling.
+StateImpact Pennsylvania is a collaboration between WITF, WHYY, WESA and the Allegheny Front.
+Reporters Marie Cusick, Reid Frazier, Susan Phillips, and Amy Sisk cover the commonwealth’s energy economy.
 Read their reports on this site, and hear them on public radio stations across Pennsylvania.
 This collaborative project is funded, in part, through grants from the Corporation for Public Broadcasting, Heinz Endowments and William Penn Foundation.

 Issues That Matter.
 Close To Home.

 StateImpact is a project of NPR member stations dedicated to examining how state policy and issues affect people and communities.
 With reporting teams in six states, the project seeks to inform and engage communities through explanatory, data-driven, accountability journalism.
 Our reporters work to put the news in context, providing insight, background and analysis around focused policy topics.